FeedMapping/Schema/README.md

 [![Machine Learning](https://user-images.githubusercontent.com/36441664/123424569-377e7f80-d5eb-11eb-9c85-1f5d72f14eed.png)](http://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki)

-Base on the 19 Cells of _[168 vs 618 tabulation](#6th-step-q328-19)_ then for the 618 it might need 19 minus 7 or another 12 (twelve) years to develope those grammars to become 1st Release.
+Base on the 19 Cells of _[168 vs 618 tabulation](#6th-step-q328-19)_ then for the 618 it might need 19 minus 7 or another 12 (twelve) years to develope those _10143 grammars_ to become 1st Release.

 _So If You're Aware of What This Is All About:_<br>
 _Just Be Patient and Stay Tuned!_